Graph Representation-based Model Poisoning on the Heterogeneous Internet of Agents

 \subsection{Algorithm of the proposed GRMP Attack}

-Algorithm~\ref{alg:grmp} outlines the workflow of the proposed GRMP attack, which synchronizes with the training cycle of the IoA system.
-Since the contaminated global model is broadcast by the server to all local agents, which then train their respective local LLM models, the GRMP attack ultimately leads to epidemic infection across all LLM agents.
-Moreover, the GRMP attack is data-agnostic: it operates by passively observing the IoA system’s native wireless model transmissions and does not require access to local datasets of the benign LLM agents.
-Therefore, the attack incurs lower operational cost and risk compared to the conventional data poisoning attack \cite{wan2024data}, while remaining effective against DiSim-Defense mechanisms.
+Algorithm~\ref{alg:grmp} outlines the workflow of the proposed GRMP attack, which is synchronized with the training process of the IoA system.
+Since the contaminated global LoRA parameters are broadcast by the server to all local agents, which then fine-tune their respective local LLM agents, the GRMP attack can propagate the malicious influence across the entire federation in an epidemic-like manner.
+Moreover, the GRMP attack is dataset-free: it operates by passively overhearing the IoA system's native wireless transmissions and does not require access local datasets of the benign agents.
+Consequently, the proposed GRMP attack incurs lower operational cost and risk than conventional data poisoning attacks \cite{wan2024data}, while remaining effective against existing DiSim-defense mechanisms.